-For it is by grace you have been saved, through faith–and this not from yourselves, it is the gift of God (Ephesians 2:8 NIV)

-past

 For it is by grace you have been saved, because of your faith in Jesus Christ — and this (i.e., grace) is not from yourselves, it is the gift of God

-Many clergy, especially Protestants, assert that our obedience (from faith) stems from gratitude for God’s saving grace.
-In other words, faith is a response to God’s grace.
-Because we are grateful for God’s grace we become faithful.
+Many clergy, especially Protestants, assert that faith is an expression of gratitude for God’s saving grace.
+It is our response to God’s free gift of grace.
 In other words, faith is our expression of gratitude for the free gift of God’s grace.

-Here’s a negative example: Suppose you know a man who is a three-time loser.
+Now, for a negative example?
+Suppose you know a man who is a three-time loser.
 He is currently on parole having been convicted of yet another investment scam that left hundreds of elderly penniless.
 The truth before you is that this man has a history of dishonesty.
 Do you put your faith in him and invest your life savings in his latest scheme?
-Exactly!